 The Kenton County Trash for Cash Program

-Utilizing the Kentucky Division of Waste Management, Litter Abatement Grant Money, the Kenton County Solid Waste Division will pay approved 501(c)3 organizations $100 per mile to pick up trash off of approved roadways within Kenton County.
+Utilizing the Kentucky Division of Waste Management, Litter Abatement Grant Money, the Kenton County Solid Waste Division will pay approved 501(c)3 organizations $100 per mile (both sides of road) to pick up trash off of approved roadways within Kenton County.
 This program runs from April 1st through September 30th each year.

 Interested groups must be a federally-recognized 501(c) 3, non-profit organization, to apply.
 If you are not a 501(c) 3, you can apply online.